Arithmetic inflection formulae for linear series on hyperelliptic curves: A blueprint for arithmetic inflection on a hyperelliptic curve

-To calculate local inflectionary indices, we carry out calculations in {\it Nisnevich} local charts.
-These are \'etale charts $\varphi: U \ra \mb{A}^1$ in which $U \sub X$ is open, and over which there is an isomorphism between the residue fields of (each point in the) fiber and target.
+To calculate local inflectionary indices, we carry out calculations in {\it Nisnevich} local coordinates of a hyperelliptic curve $X$.
+Here a Nisnevich chart, or system of Nisnevich local coordinates, at a closed point $p \in X$ is an \'etale morphism $\varphi: U \ra \mb{A}^1$ from an open neighborhood $U$ of $X$ containing $p$, which induces an isomorphism $k(\varphi(p)) \cong k(p)$ between residue fields via the pullback $\varphi^*$.
 We will refer to the latter requirement as the {\it Nisnevich condition}.
+Note that given a closed point $p \in X$, a Nisnevich local coordinate exists by \cite[Proposition 20]{KW2}.